projectacrn/acrn-hypervisor/doc/tutorials/acrn_configuration_tool.rst

 ACRN hypervisor.
 This includes **scenario-relevant** information such as board settings, root device selection, and the kernel cmdline.
 It also includes **scenario-irrelevant** hardware-specific information such as ACPI/PCI and BDF information.
-The board configuration is organized as ``*.c/*.h`` files located in the ``acrn-hypervisor/hypervisor/arch/x86/configs/$(BOARD)/`` folder.
+The reference board configuration is organized as ``*.c/*.h`` files located in the ``acrn-hypervisor/hypervisor/arch/x86/configs/$(BOARD)/`` folder.